 Submit your music to Amazon Music’s editorial team

-In the same way that you can pitch your upcoming releases to Spotify’s editorial team for consideration in their playlists, you can let Amazon Music’s curators know about your upcoming release.
+In the same way that you can pitch your upcoming releases to Spotify’s editorial team for consideration in their playlists, you can submit music to amazon and let Amazon Music’s curators know about your upcoming release.

 It’s not as sophisticated as Spotify’s method, unfortunately.
 You have to email a listening link (e.g. SoundCloud, Dropbox, Google Drive) to email@example.com along with the artist and track name, release date, distributor (Spinnup if you’re releasing it through us) and what genre or genres it falls under.
 Their guidelines don’t ask for any additional info, but a short paragraph can’t hurt.